DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 where:

-- \(B\) is the batch size
+- $$B$$ is the batch size,
-- \(\tau\) is the temperature
+- $$\tau$$ is the temperature,
-- \(\eta_t\) are the step sizes
+- $$\eta_t$$ are the step sizes,
-- \(\Delta_{\pi,\delta}(B;\tau)\) captures the batch-composition mismatch between CL and NSCL
+- $$\Delta_{\pi,\delta}(B;\tau)$$ measures the batch-composition mismatch between CL and NSCL.

-You do not need every detail of this formula to see the main message.
-What matters is how it scales.
+The exact form matters less here than the scaling.
+The right-hand side gets smaller when:

-The bound gets **smaller** when:
+- the number of classes is larger,

-- the number of classes is larger
+- the batch size is larger,
-- the batch size is larger
+- the temperature is higher,
-- the temperature is higher
+- the cumulative step size is more moderate.

-- the total step size is more moderate
+So the same regimes that make the loss-level CL-NSCL gap small also make the learned representation geometry more tightly coupled.

-So the theory predicts that CL and NSCL should become more aligned in representation space precisely in the regimes where the loss-level difference is also mild.
+This is the second structural point:

-## What this gives for CKA and RSA
+> The CL-NSCL connection persists beyond the objective.
+It often appears directly in the geometry of the learned representations.

-Once the similarity matrices are close, standard comparison arguments give lower bounds on CKA and RSA.
+## Consequences for CKA and RSA

-In simplified form, the guarantees look like
+Once the similarity matrices are close, one immediately gets lower bounds on standard representation-alignment metrics.
+In simplified form, these bounds look like

 $$
 \mathrm{CKA}_T \ge \frac{1-\rho_T}{1+\rho_T},